-Huisje Marinus Boezem, who has been working on trees for a long time, made eight granite discs, like sawn-off tree discs, polished from above, with the name of a tree engraved on it.
-A little further on, hidden in a bush and next to a number of piles of coppice wood, stands the scented, massive wooden house that Anne and Patrick Poirier (pear tree, a nice name for this exhibition) made.
-You can crawl through a low door in order to be able to see pieces of the forest through a number of lenses.
-And in the middle, under glass, there is a brain.
+Marinus Boezem, who has been working with trees for a long time, made eight granite discs, like sawnoff tree discs, polished from above, with the name of a tree engraved on them.
+A little further on, hidden in a bush and next to a number of piles of coppice wood, stands the scented, massive wooden house that Anne and Patrick Poirier (pear tree, nice name for this exhibition) made.
+You can crawl through a low door to see pieces of the forest through a number of lenses.

+And in the middle, under glass, is a couple brain.
 Its shape is reflected in the shape of the hut, which has been given the name 'room for dreams and memories'.
 The addition of that brain gives the house a somewhat too explicit meaning, they could well have been left out.

-The work 'The valley of the blue flowers' by Nils-Udo is impressive, but lacking in content.
-He 'raised a round piece of land with a considerable diameter by means of a plinth, which has taken the shape of a valley surrounded by mountains.
-In that valley, which can be reached via a staircase 'over the mountains', the blue flowers bloom.
-It is very reminiscent of the large black / white 'garden', in which you can also walk, by Jean Dubuffet in the KröllerMüller Museum.
-Why the arboretum has decided to give this work a permanent status is a mystery, or it must be that Nils-Udo's work is more of an attraction.
+Impressive, but substantively sparse, is the work / The valley of the blue flowers' by NilsUdo.
+He 'raised' a round piece of land with a considerable diameter by means of a plinth, which has been given the shape of a valley surrounded by mountains.
+In that valley, which can be reached via a staircase 'over the mountains', the blue flowers blocien.

+It is very reminiscent of the large black and white 'garden', in which you can also walk, by Jean Dubuffet in the Kröller Müllermuseum.
+Why the arboretum decided to give this work a permanent status is a mystery, or it must be because Nils-Udo's work is considered more of an attraction.